-The Dometic CFX 50W easily takes home our Editors' Choice Award this round as the best performing powered cooler.
+The Dometic CFX 50W retains our nomination as the best performing unit in our tests.
 This fancy box has an impressive temperature range, reaching nearly -9ºF in our minimum temperature test and maintaining the lowest temperature when unplugged during our insulation test.
-It was a beast at cooling our warm drinks and keeping our ice cream frozen no matter what the temperature outside was.
-And to top it all off, the Dometic is one of the most energy-efficient models we tested running at normal capacity, so it's less likely to suck your battery dry while you're asleep.
+It is a beast, both in cooling our warm drinks and keeping our ice cream frozen no matter the temperature outside.
+And to top it all off, the Dometic is one of the most energy-efficient models tested, running at normal capacity, so it's less likely to suck your battery dry while you're asleep.
 This thing is also built like a tank, too.
-And if all that performance isn't impressive enough, the Dometic also comes full of incredibly useful features like an internal light, adjustable display brightness, a (free!) app to control and monitor temperature, a USB port for charging your iPod or phone, a handy drain, and an emergency switch in case of display failure.
-It's also the only model we tested that's quiet enough we could fall asleep next to it without dreaming about jet engines and wind tunnels.
+And if all that performance isn't impressive enough, the Dometic is chockfull of incredibly useful features, such as an internal light, adjustable display brightness, a (free) app to control and monitor your food's temperature, a USB port for charging your iPod or phone, a handy drain for spills or defrosting, and an emergency switch that allows it to keep functioning even if the display screen fails.
+Additionally, it's the only model we tested that's quiet enough to fall asleep next to without dreaming about jet engines and wind tunnels.

 However, the Costway isn't known for its durability or longevity.
-Not only does this low-priced appliance not come with a warranty and the internet is full of user complaints of many parts breaking, but the actual model we tested was cracked when we received it, and the crack continued to grow throughout our testing.
-It also isn't the most insulated cooler and gained nearly 28ºF during our 36-hour insulation test, the most of any cooler we reviewed.
-And don't plan on sleeping next to this cooler unless you enjoy falling asleep to the dulcet tones of a thrumming fan in your face.
-But if you can look past these downsides (we expect receiving a cracked model an anomoly), the Costway performs admirably compared to its much more expensive competitors.
+Not only does this low-priced appliance not come with a warranty, and the internet full of user complaints of many parts breaking, but the actual model we tested was cracked upon arrival and continued to crack during testing.
+It also gained nearly 28ºF during our 36-hour insulation test, the most of any cooler we reviewed.
+And don't plan on sleeping next to this cooler unless you enjoy falling asleep to the dulcet tones of a thrumming fan.
+But if you can look past these downsides (we expect receiving a cracked model an anomaly), the Costway performs admirably compared to its much more expensive competitors.

 Koolatron Portable 45

-Though thermoelectric coolers can never hold a candle to the cooling performance of a compressor-powered cooler, the Koolatron does a pretty excellent job!
-This lightweight ice chest has the largest range of minimum and maximum achievable temperatures of any thermoelectric model we tested and was the only one to actually reach its 40-below-ambient claim.
-Not to be a single-mode star, the Koolatron can also keep your food hot, making driving home takeout through rush hour traffic that much easier and better-tasting.
-It boasts a no-frills design that can function just as easily as a stand-up mini fridge as a chest and switches from cooling to heating with a simple reversal of the extra long cord.
-For such a small overall size, the Koolatron can fit an impressive amount of contents - more than some of the gigantic compressor coolers we tested!
+Though thermoelectric coolers can't compare to a compressor-powered cooler's cooling performance, the Koolatron does a pretty nice job.
+This lightweight ice chest has one of the largest ranges of minimum and maximum achievable temperatures of any thermoelectric model we tested and is the only one to actually reach its 40-below-ambient claim.
+Not to be a single-mode star, the Koolatron can also keep your food hot, making driving home takeout through rush hour traffic that much easier.
+It boasts a rather simple, no-frills design that can function just as easily as a stand-up mini fridge as a chest and switches from cooling to heating with a simple reversal of the extra-long cord.
+The Koolatron can also hold an impressive amount of content for such an overall small size - more than some of the gigantic compressor coolers we tested.

 Like most thermoelectric coolers, the Koolatron doesn't do a swift job cooling room temperature items and performs better when used in conjunction with sealed containers of ice.
-We quickly discovered this cooler is far and away the noisiest of any model we reviewed.
-It's also shockingly power hungry.
-And while we didn't experience any durability issues while using ours, the cord dangling out the back and overall construction didn't give us a lot of confidence that it would last the 10+ years we'd expect from a compressor cooler.
-But if a full-on compressor-powered cooler is too much for you, this little thermoelectric box does a pretty great job maintaining the temperature of its contents, cold or hot.
+We quickly discovered this cooler is by far the noisiest of any model we reviewed.
+It's also shockingly power-hungry.
+And while we didn't experience any durability issues, the cord dangling out the back and overall construction doesn't give us a lot of confidence that it would last the 10+ years we'd expect from a compressor cooler.
+However, if a full-on compressor-powered cooler is too much for you, this little thermoelectric box does a pretty great job maintaining the temperature of its contents, cold or hot.

 Why You Should Trust Us

 Our cooler guru, Maggie Brandenburg, has spent months living out of her teardrop trailer and is unwilling to sacrifice having eggs for breakfast or enjoying mayonnaise on her sandwiches while she's out on an adventure.
-Her background conducting scientific research combined with her decades of experience living in the outdoors in remote locations from the wild savannah of West Africa to the scorching beaches of the Galapagos Islands give her an eagle eye for backcountry comfort.
+Her background in conducting scientific research combined with her decades of experience living outdoors in remote locations, from the wild savannahs of Western Africa to the scorching beaches of the Galapagos Islands, gives her an eagle eye for backcountry comfort.
 A firm believer that living in the wilderness doesn't mean eating subpar food, Maggie is passionate about bringing her favorite ingredients with her on every car camping weekend and cross country road trip.
-She spent weeks wading through the world of powered coolers before selecting the top contenders to subject to our rigorous testing.
+She spent weeks wading through the world of powered coolers before selecting these top contenders to subject to our rigorous testing.

-Over the span of three months, Maggie tested these coolers' abilities to handle anything she could throw at them.
-She filled them to the top with warm things to chill, forced them to maintain their coldest temperatures for days on end, and measured their level of performance through every setting they have.
-She loaded them with food, packed them with beverages, and jammed them to the brim with things that spoil easily like milk, eggs, and raw meat.
+Over repeated bouts of several months at a time, Maggie tested these coolers' abilities to handle anything she could throw at them.
+She filled them to the top with warm things to chill, forced them to maintain their coldest temperatures for days, and measured their level of performance through every setting they have.
+She loaded them with food, packed them with beverages, and jammed them to the brim with things that spoil easily, like milk, eggs, and raw meat.
 Bouncing down unmaintained dirt roads, being carted across parks to picnics, and used as impromptu step ladders, these coolers saw it all.
 Maggie has been testing and reviewing a wide variety of gear - including soft coolers and traditional hard coolers - for OutdoorGearLab for over three years.